krosac/Improving-Embedded-Software-Testing-by-Loop-Path-Speculation-and-Verification/README.md

-# Debug KELL with GDB on Ubuntu16.04
+# Debugging KELL with GDB on Ubuntu16.04

 -------------------------------------------------------------------------------